aws-samples/aws-iot-device-defender-and-splunk/README.md

 Figure 19: Displaying total number of open TCP ports

-As we now know the name of the device exhibiting suspicious behavior, we will run another SPL query to determine which ports may now be open.
+As we now know the name of the device exhibiting suspicious behavior, we will run another SPL query to determine which ports are open.

 ```
 index="<YOUR INDEX>" sourcetype="<YOUR SPLUNK SOURCE TYPE>"| where thing="<YOUR THING NAME>"